Power graphs of Moufang loops: Preliminaries

 \subsection{Chein's construction}

-\begin{thm} Let $G$ be a group.
+\begin{thm}[\cite{Chein}] Let $G$ be a group.
 For $1\neq c\in Z(G)$ and $u$ an indeterminate.
 Define $(M, \cdot)$ by $M = G\cup Gu$ and

 for all $g, h\in G$.
 Then $M$ is a Moufang loop \cite{Chein}.
-Further, $M$ is associative if and only if $G$ is abelian \cite{Chein}. \end{thm}
+Further, $M$ is associative if and only if $G$ is abelian. \end{thm}

 Throughout the paper we will denote loops arising from this construction by $M(G, 2)$, where $G$ is the underlying group.
-We will show that generalized octonion loops are precisely the loops $M(Q_{4n}, 2)$, where $Q_{4n}$ is a generalized quaternion group.
+We will show that the loops $M(Q_{4n}, 2)$, where $Q_{4n}$ is a generalized quaternion group, are generalized octonion.

-\begin{thm} Suppose that $M$ is a finite Moufang loop with a set of generators $\{u, u_1, \ldots, u_n\}$ such that \begin{itemize} \item $u\notin G = \langle u_1,\ldots, u_n\rangle$, \item $u^2\in N(\langle, u^2, G\rangle)$, \item conjugation by $u$ maps $G$ into itself. \end{itemize} Let $k$ be the smallest positive integer such that $u^k\in G$.
+\begin{thm}[\cite{Chein}] Suppose that $M$ is a finite Moufang loop with a set of generators $\{u, u_1, \ldots, u_n\}$ such that \begin{itemize} \item $u\notin G = \langle u_1,\ldots, u_n\rangle$, \item $u^2\in N(\langle u^2, G\rangle)$, \item conjugation by $u$ maps $G$ into itself. \end{itemize} Let $k$ be the smallest positive integer such that $u^k\in G$.
 Then \begin{itemize} \item each element of $M$ can be expressed uniquely as $gu^\alpha$ where $g\in G$ and $0\leq \alpha < k$; and \item multiplication of elements of $M$ is given by

 \end{itemize} where \cite{Chein}. \end{thm}